Official Languages and Bilingualism Institute: Teaching

-OLBI offers a wide range of courses in English and French as second languages or as foreign languages to University of Ottawa students, faculty, and staff, as well as to others outside the University.
+OLBI offers a wide range of courses in English and French as second languages or as foreign languages to University of Ottawa students, faculty, staff, as well as to others outside the University.
 Undergraduate, graduate, intensive, and customized courses and programs are available.

 Credit programs and courses

 At the undergraduate level, the Institute offers program Majors, Minors, and Advanced Minors in FLS and ESL, as well as FLS and ESL elective credit courses.
 Course topics range from reading and writing to listening and speaking, and are offered from the beginner level.
 Special accompanying FLS and ESL courses cover vocabulary used in certain University of Ottawa classes from the student's chosen field of study.
 In the 2015-2016 academic year, over 1,200 students enrolled in at least one ESL course, while more than 4,000 enrolled in an FLS course administered by OLBI.

 Students can also obtain an Honours BA or Major in Second Language Teaching in either French or English through a program managed jointly by the Faculty of Arts and the Faculty of Education.
 The program focuses on learning how to teach a second language, and to students of all ages and levels.

 OLBI introduced its graduate program in September 2014, a Master of Arts in Bilingualism Studies (MA).
 The program is centered on critical issues in the field of Applied Linguistics, including innovations in second language instruction, assessment of second language skills, as well as language policy and planning.